Enhancing ground-state cooling of center-of-mass motions via quantum squeezing from magnon nonlinearity: Model

+Without loss of generality, we take $A_0$ as a real number which yields the real coupling strength $G$.
+Moreover, the complex-valued solutions $B_\pm$ jointly determine the squeezing coefficient with modulus $\lambda$ and phase $\theta$.

-for magnon-mechanical coupling and self-Kerr interaction.
-We take $A_0$ as a real number and $B_\pm$ as complex numbers, and thus parameters $G$, $\lambda$, and $\theta$ are real.
-Besides, we drop the prefix $\delta$ of the fluctuations in the following for convenience.
-The cavity mode is decoupled to other modes, and the corresponding linearized Hamiltonian is given by
+We drop the prefix $\delta$ of the fluctuations in the following for convenience.
+Based on Eqs.~\eqref{eq:linear lang eqs}, the cavity mode is decoupled to other modes, and the corresponding linearized Hamiltonian is given by